Las Vegas Hilton

 Free Drinks?
 Race bettors definitely get to drink up for free, and maybe sports bettors, although that's less likely.

 Snack Bar?
-At the back of the room, look for a snack bar with mid-priced sandwiches.
+At the back of the room, look for the sports book deli with mid-priced sandwiches.
 Or don't.
 Truly, it doesn't matter to us.

 Minimum Wager: $5 sports, $2 race

-Other Notes: The room is massive (they claim it's the world's largest, and we can't think of any reason to dispute them, other than general orneriness) and pitch black.
+Other Notes: The room is massive (they claim it's the world's largest, and we can't think of any reason to dispute them, other than general orneriness.
 We're not sure if all the lights just happened to have burned out every time we visit or what, but this is one dark room.
+In addition, the little smoke-free Fan Cave is a comfortable spot to watch sports.
 There are a number of good video poker machines nearby.
 It's a good book, it's just too bad it's inconvenient to truck all the way out here.

 CheapoVegas home